OsmanArshid/Echoes-of-the-Ancients_Game/README.md

 # **Echoes of the Ancients: Final Version**

 ## **Introduction**
-Welcome to **Echoes of the Ancients**, a thrilling third-person adventure game where players control **Ashkan**, a determined hero navigating an expansive horror themed terrain, battling enemies, and striving to reach victory.
+Welcome to **Echoes of the Ancients**, a thrilling third-person adventure game where players control **Ashkan**, a determined hero navigating an expansive horror-themed terrain, battling enemies, and striving to reach victory.
 This final version marks a significant milestone in development, introducing dynamic gameplay, enemy AI, and a minor gaming experience.

 ---

 ## **About the Project**
 This final version includes:
-- A **complete level** with enhanced terrain design and environmental modification from the Prototype 1.
+- A **complete level** with enhanced terrain design and environmental modification from Prototype 1.
-- Fully functioning **enemy AI**, where enemies detect Ashkan when he enters their radius, follow him, and engage in combat and attack him.
+- Fully functioning **enemy AI**, where enemies detect Ashkan when he enters their radius, follow him, engage in combat, and attack him.
 - An **interactive start screen** featuring options for:
   - **Save the Jungle**
   - **Instructions**